What Are the Standard Working Hours In Denmark?

 Overtime Payout Rates In Denmark

 How much employees earn for overtime often depends on the sector and is defined in collective agreements.
-A common rate is time-and-a-half (1.5x the regular hourly wage).
+A common rate is between 150-200% of the regular hourly wage (1.5-2x).
 Work on Sundays and public holidays usually earns higher pay or compensatory time off.
 Some industries also offer extra bonuses or leave options in place of overtime pay.
+While white-collar overtime is often included in base salary, blue-collar overtime compensation is usually paid, with details specified in collective agreements.

 Rest Periods and Breaks In Denmark